Doc-Le/Project-Milestone-1/README.md

 ## Design

-  * Colour Scheme
+  * Color Scheme
-      The two main colours used are green and white.
+      The two main colors used are green and white.

   * Typography
-    The Roboto font is the main font used throughout the whole portifolio with Sans Serif as the fallback font.
+    The Roboto font is the main font used throughout the whole portfolio with Sans Serif as the fallback font.

   * Imagery
     Imagery is important.
 The large, background hero image is designed to be striking and catch the user's attention.
 It also has a modern, energetic aesthetic.